Why Most People Never Escape Mediocrity (Even When They Try)

 - Repeated consistently

 The problem is that small actions feel insignificant in the beginning.
-They don’t create immediate transformation, so people underestimate their value and abandon them too early.
+They don’t create immediate transformation, so people underestimate their value and quit too soon.

 That creates a repeating cycle: